 4. Wait for instructions and never assume that every encounter will unfold in the same way.
 Each horse is at a different point in his training.
-You might be the first or the one hundredth mountain biker, runner, etc. seen by this particular horse.
+You might be the first or the one-hundredth mountain biker, runner, etc. seen by this particular horse.
 Only the rider (and horse) has a feel for the best way to proceed.
 PLEASE ASK FOR INSTRUCTIONS.
 The rider might ask you to walk slowly toward and pass them.
 Or, particularly if the horse is tense, the rider may choose to let the horse gradually approach and pass you.
 Or the rider may tell you that his horse is completely fine and you can continue to enjoy your activity.
 Regardless of the plan used, you can add a great deal of comfort to the situation for the horse by calmly talking.
 Plus, it’s a great way to make friends with others in your community!
-However, please don’t take offence if the rider isn’t talking back to you all that much.
+However, please don’t take offense if the rider isn’t talking back to you all that much.
 It may be that he needs to keep his full attention on his horse to maintain safety.

 5. If you have a dog, please, for the safety of your dog, keep it on a leash at all times.
 Even the most sedate dog will usually get VERY excited when seeing a horse and fail to listen to the commands of his owner.
 Often the dog will quickly revert to what is instinctual to him as a predator – to run up behind the horse barking.
 To the horse, as you can imagine, the dog IS a predator and the horse may take whatever action necessary to defend itself.
 That may mean running away or it may mean kicking the dog.
 A dog is no match for a well placed kick from a horse and the results can be deadly for the dog.
 So, please keep your dog on a leash and have a pleasant and safe walk.